azatsarynnyy/docs/ext.md

   protected void configure() {}
 }
 ```
+In this case it's empty and useless, for example only.

 ## Build and run
 There's Basic Che assembly generated in the `assembly` folder to help you quickly test your plugin.
 To try the plugin that is being developed follow the next steps: